When to set New Year Intentions in the Southern Hemisphere?

 Choosing Alignment Over Convention

-Living in the Southern Hemisphere means embracing our own magical timing.
+Living in the Southern Hemisphere means embracing our own magical timing and, thereby, opening ourselves to a deeper and more engaged conversation with Life.

 Southern Hemisphere, Different Rhythms - When to set New Year Intentions in the Southern Hemisphere

-Honestly, if you're living in the Northern Hemisphere (e.g. in Canada, Greece, or Japan) it makes perfect sense for you to be setting your goals, now.
-You're experiencing Yule—i.e. Winter Solstice's Sabbat on the Great Wheel of the Year.
-You're in the "New Moon" energy of the entire year.
-Setting your New Year's resolutions now is in perfect seasonal alignment for you.
+If you're reading this from the Northern Hemisphere (e.g. in Canada, Greece, or Japan), it makes perfect sense that you're setting your New Year goals, right now.
+You're experiencing Yule — i.e. Winter Solstice's Sabbat on the Great Wheel of the Year.
+This is the "New Moon" energy of the entire year for you.

-But while the Northern Hemisphere is celebrating Yule, the Southern Hemisphere is honouring Litha (the Sabbat of the Summer Solstice).
-Litha is on the other side of the Great Wheel to Yule, and is equivalent to the "Full Moon phase" of the year's cycle.
-This means that those of us in the Southern Hemisphere are right in the middle of our annual cycle, not at its energetic beginning.
+But while the Northern Hemisphere is celebrating Yule, the Southern Hemisphere is honouring Litha, the Sabbat of the Summer Solstice.
+Litha is the "Full Moon" phase of the year.
+Those of us in the Southern Hemisphere are already half way through our annual cycle — not at its energetic beginning.

-The natural time for that introspective, seed-planting work comes with winter's darkness and quiet.
-Just as we wouldn't set New Moon intentions during a Full Moon, it doesn't serve us to force our deep visioning work, now, during the height of summer's expansive energy.
+Just as we wouldn't set New Moon intentions at the Full Moon, it doesn't serve us to force our deep visioning work, now, at the height of the Sun's power and expansive energy.

-(If you're reading this in the Southern Hemisphere, our "New Moon/New Year" energy—i.e. when we experience Yule—is celebrated around 21 June, each year.
-That's when we're best to set our New Year intentions, if you'd like to live a soul-aligned life with the energy of where you actually live.)
+(If you're reading this from the Southern Hemisphere, our "New Moon/New Year" energy is celebrated around 21 June, each year, at our Winter Solstice.
+That's when we're best to set our New Year intentions.)

 Reclaiming our True Cycles

-So whilst we can certainly honour this calendar transition to 2025 and work with its numerological significance (more on your Personal Year Number coming soon!), I invite you to consider holding your deeper visioning work for Yule.
-That's when the energy naturally supports the kind of introspection and intention-setting that many try to force at 1st January.
+Whilst we can certainly honour this calendar transition to 2026 and work with its numerological significance (i.e. the shift in our Personal Year Number), I invite you to consider holding your deeper visioning work for Yule.
+That's when the energy naturally supports the kind of introspection and intention-setting that many of us try to force at 1 January, each year.

-Your power lies in recognising these natural rhythms and working with them rather than against them, wherever you are on Earth.
+Your power lies in recognising these natural rhythms and working with them rather than against them . . . wherever you happen to be on Earth.

-Keep an eye on your inbox.
-I'll be sharing more about working with these sacred rhythms and cycles in the weeks ahead.
+I'll be sharing more about working with the energy of Litha, in the weeks ahead.

 Peace